tedmiston/notes/README.md

 This project serves three purposes:

-1. a log - what I'm reading now
+1. a log of what I'm reading now
-2. a queue - what I want to read in the future
+2. a queue of what I want to read
-3. an archive - what I've finished reading
+3. an archive of what I've read

 ## Meta